Royals pound 3 HRs to beat Angels 6-2; Bubic gets 1st win - WHIZ News

+“The big hits, the pitching, just all the little components we’ve been wanting to see everything put together and we’ve had that in the last few games.
+It’s important for our guys to see it and know what to expect,” manager Mike Matheny said.

-Kris Bubic, who came into the game as one of four pitchers in the majors to have at least eight starts and no wins this season, struck out a season-high seven in six innings for his first victory, improving to 1-4.
+Kris Bubic, who came into the game as one of four pitchers in the majors to have at least eight starts and no wins this season, struck out a season-high seven in six innings to improve to 1-4.

+“As a pitcher, if you did your job the results kind of take care of itself,” said Bubic, who gave up two runs on six hits and walked two in six innings.
+“The offense getting on the board early gives you a little more confidence especially early on to attack, trust your stuff and go from there.”

 Taylor Ward had two hits — including a homer in the third inning — and drove in both runs for the Angels.
 Los Angeles had come in with some momentum after taking four of five in Seattle, but managed only seven hits.